10 (plus a BONUS book ), Art Books That Will Teach You How to Draw Like an Artist

 Drawing, Buy the Book

 I've been thinking that sharing what's in my book collection might help you in the same way that these books helped me, which is in learning how to make art and also in seeing the spiritual value of making art.
 It's in that light that I wrote this blog post.
 I culled through the piles of books and picked out 10 books that I think are valuable resources for learning how to draw.
-One of the criteria I also imposed is that they're all still available for purchase on Amazon so that you have the ability to access them (or else this list is of little use), so you can own them and love them the way I do.
+One of the criteria I also imposed is that they're all still available for purchase on Amazon so that you have the ability to access them, so you can own them and love them the way I do.

 The top ten books I've picked out are instructional and a few are also invaluable reference books.
 Each has its own place in your art education and bookshelf and have something useful to teach you as they did me.
 Please enjoy!!